Thrynk/azure-mlops-poc/README.md

 This architecture consists of the following components:

-> Azure Pipelines.
+> **Azure Pipelines**.
 This build and test system is based on Azure DevOps and used for the build and release pipelines.
 Azure Pipelines breaks these pipelines into logical steps called tasks.
 For example, the Azure CLI task makes it easier to work with Azure resources.
 >
-> Azure Machine Learning is a cloud service for training, scoring, deploying, and managing machine learning models at scale.
+> **Azure Machine Learning** is a cloud service for training, scoring, deploying, and managing machine learning models at scale.
 This architecture uses the Azure Machine Learning Python SDK to create a workspace, compute resources, the machine learning pipeline, and the scoring image.
 An Azure Machine Learning workspace provides the space in which to experiment, train, and deploy machine learning models.
 >
-> Azure Machine Learning Compute is a cluster of virtual machines on-demand with automatic scaling and GPU and CPU node options.
+> **Azure Machine Learning Compute** is a cluster of virtual machines on-demand with automatic scaling and GPU and CPU node options.
 The training job is executed on this cluster.
 >
-> Azure Machine Learning pipelines provide reusable machine learning workflows that can be reused across scenarios.
+> **Azure Machine Learning pipelines** provide reusable machine learning workflows that can be reused across scenarios.
 Training, model evaluation, model registration, and image creation occur in distinct steps within these pipelines for this use case.
 The pipeline is published or updated at the end of the build phase and gets triggered on new data arrival.
 >
-> Azure Blob Storage.
+> **Azure Blob Storage**.
 Blob containers are used to store the logs from the scoring service.
 In this case, both the input data and the model prediction are collected.
 After some transformation, these logs can be used for model retraining.
 >
-> Azure Container Registry.
+> **Azure Container Registry**.
 The scoring Python script is packaged as a Docker image and versioned in the registry.
 >
-> Azure Container Instances.
+> **Azure Container Instances**.
 As part of the release pipeline, the QA and staging environment is mimicked by deploying the scoring webservice image to Container Instances, which provides an easy, serverless way to run a container.
 >
-> Azure Kubernetes Service.
+> **Azure Kubernetes Service**.
 Once the scoring webservice image is thoroughly tested in the QA environment, it is deployed to the production environment on a managed Kubernetes cluster.
 >
-> Azure Application Insights.
+> **Azure Application Insights**.
 This monitoring service is used to detect performance anomalies.

 Source : <https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/ai/mlops-python>